46 Comments

 elce's avatar

 Yes, that is what I say now too -- except I say Central Coast California.
 Few ask for anything more.
 That usually gets a blank stare in return.
+Or one could say, "God's Country between mostly untouched by?)
+LA and SF".

 When one concentrates only on this Central Coast chunk of California, it is remarkable what low key pleasure and quiet beauty it still offers.
 And well as very satisfying culinary destinations.